emca-it/ITRS-Log-Analytics-7.x/12-00-00-Integration_with_AD/12-00-00-Integration_with_AD.md

 # Integration with Radius #

-To use the Radius protocol, install the latest available version of Energy Logserver.
+To use the Radius protocol, install the latest available version of ITRS Log Analytics.

 ## Configuration ##